 The Windows CryptoAPI library provides cryptographic functionality both to Windows itself and applications.
 CVE-2020-0601 is a flaw in this library that, in certain situations, could lead to an attacker being able to bypass the authentication process, allowing for malicious objects (network connections, files, emails, and executables) to appear to have been signed by a legitimate party.
 It was discovered and disclosed to Microsoft by the National Security Agency (NSA), and the organization has published a more detailed report on the vulnerability as well.

 The flaw lies in how Windows authenticates certificates with certain elliptic curves.
 It is only present in Windows 10 and Windows Server 2016/2019.
+We have also created a Vulnerability Assessment Tool that will inform users if their system is at risk from this vulnerability.

 ASP.NET Core Denial of Service Vulnerability